I Submitted My Name For A "Soulmate Sketch" As A Joke. Now I Can't Look My Coworker In The Eye.

 Okay.
 I need to tell someone this story because I am genuinely losing my mind, and the girls in the group chat are absolutely no help because they will not stop laughing.

 We all thought it was hilarious.
 Like, obviously.
 So we all did it — me, Britt, Tanya, and Meg.
+We each typed in our names, birthdates, and the kind of person we were hoping to find — half as a joke, half not.
 We were placing bets on whose sketch would look like their ex.
-It was supposed to be a joke.
-A fun little Friday distraction.

-The next morning I woke up to the email.
-I opened the sketch while still half-asleep, expecting a generic pretty-boy face.
+I opened it still half-asleep, expecting a generic pretty-boy face.
 But the man in the drawing had this very specific look — square jaw, slightly crooked nose, short hair, and these deep-set eyes with thick eyebrows.
-My stomach dropped.

 I screenshot the sketch and sent it to the group chat with zero context.
 Britt replied in four seconds: "ISN'T THAT DAVE??"
 Tanya sent seventeen laughing emojis.
 Meg said, "Girl, the universe is literally filing an HR complaint on your behalf."